murchandamus/bitcoinops.github.io/_posts/en/newsletters/2021-06-16-newsletter.md

 layout: newsletter
 lang: en
 ---
-This week's newsletter describes a draft BIP for improving transaction privacy by varying the fields used to implement anti fee sniping and features an article about the challenges of mixing transaction replacement with payment batching.
+This week's newsletter celebrates the lock in of the taproot soft fork, describes a draft BIP for improving transaction privacy by varying the fields used to implement anti fee sniping, and features an article about the challenges of mixing transaction replacement with payment batching.
 Also included are our regular sections with announcements of new software releases and release